“Keep your Lymph System flowing smoothly, and the whole body system will go with the flow !!”

 Rheumatoid Arthritis: When the Immune system mistakes the linings of the joints as “foreign” elements like harmful germs, it attacks and damage these linings and cause painful swelling in the joints of hands and feet.
 It is called Rheumatoid Arthritis.

 You can also read about 9 Healthy Recipes to Boost Immune System

-Any cancer that spreads in the body can cause swelling in the lymph nodes.
+Any cancer that spreads in the body can cause lymph node swelling.

-For example, Lymphoma is a cancer of the Lymphatic System that causes lymph nodes to swell.
+For example, Lymphoma is a cancer of the Lymphatic System that causes nodes of the lymph to swell.

 Leukaemia, which is a cancer of blood or bone marrow.

 Metastatic Cancer, which means the spread of cancer from initial to new areas of the body.

 Swelling in lymph node tells about the extent to which cancer has spread in the body.

 You can also read about 15 Warning Signs of Cancer You Shouldn’t Ignore